 The conflict between the two media drives particularly involves the disk with drivers in your DVD-ROM compartment.
 But the other disks might inflict the same error, as well.

 On the other hand, if this isn’t the resolution for your problem and you’re still seeing the same error upon booting with the USB, there are additional steps to take.
-Have in mind that these require access to the hardware configuration, so you’ll need to open the PC case.
+Have in mind that these require access to the hardware configuration, so you’ll need to take the following steps:

-Once there, unplug the DVD-ROM completely.
-In addition, if you’re using multiple HDD/SSD drives, we suggest keeping plugged only the one where the Windows 10 installation is placed.
+- Unplug the DVD-ROM completely.
+In addition, if you’re using multiple HDD/SSD drives, keeping plugged only the one where the Windows 10 installation is placed.

 - Wait until the tool downloads the file and mounts them onto the USB.